Projects per year

 Personal Statement

-I am a Senior Lecturer in Speech and Language Therapy with a research interest in exploring typical and atypical speech production processes across the life span.
+I am a Reader in Speech and Language Therapy with a research interest in exploring typical and atypical speech and language production processes across the life span.

-My current research focuses on describing the acoustic properties of disordered speech and determining its impact on communication in children and adults with motor disorders.
+My current research focuses on dysarthria, describing its acoustic properties and determining its impact on communication in children and adults.
 I am also interested in understanding how speech changes as children grow, and how older age affects speech production processes.

 I gained my PhD on intonation in foreign accent syndrome from the University of Strathclyde.
-A subsequent British Academy Postdoctoral Fellowship enabled me to extend my work in this field and investigate intonation and prosody in children with cerebral palsy.
+A subsequent British Academy Postdoctoral Fellowship enabled me to extend my work in this field and investigate intonation and prosody in children with dysarthria due to cerebral palsy.

-My work is funded by the British Academy, the Economic and Social Research Council, and the Carnegie Trust for the Universities of Scotland.
+My work is funded by the British Academy, the Economic and Social Research Council, The Cunningham Trust, and Parkinson's UK.

 Ongoing projects include:

-- ESRC funded research on how children‘s speech changes as they grow (VariCS) with Dr Joanne Cleland, Dr David Young (University of Strathclyde) and Prof Jane Stuart-Smith (University of Glasgow)
+- ESRC funded research on how children‘s speech changes as they grow (Variability in Child Speech - VariCS) with Prof Joanne Cleland, Dr David Young (University of Strathclyde) and Prof Jane Stuart-Smith (University of Glasgow)

-- ESRC funded research into the role of cognition and speech in older adults’ communication patterns (PhD student: Laura Manderson; with Dr Louise Brown Nicholls and Prof Anja Lowit, University of Strathclyde)
+- ESRC funded research into the role of cognition and speech in older adults’ communication patterns (PhD student: Laura Manderson; with Prof Louise Brown Nicholls and Prof Anja Lowit, University of Strathclyde)

 Expertise & Capabilities